Death by Fortran Common Block

 Regarding the steep learning curve on vibrational theory (especially related to the molecular coordinate systems, symmetry, force-fields and related transformations), it might have been more productive in the end for me to just read more books and articles on the basic theory instead trying to ask questions with email from Halonen with all the limitations of email.
 But that might not have been easy path either.

 Finally, perhaps it would have been better for me to write ANFF-like software from scratch myself rather, with more modern tools and style.
 At least it would have been more educational than operating with the "black box" code of ANFF.
 At least I would have used techniques where increasing array sizes would not have caused catastrophic run-time failures.
-(With programming technologies available in 2024 I would never consider having arrays that have any fixed maximum size.)
-Perhaps writing such program would have been slower in the beginning, but at least there would have likely been steady progress with the work, producing frequent small feelings of accomplishment, important for keeping mood and motivatin high.
+(With programming technologies available in 2024 I would never consider even having arrays that have any fixed maximum size.)
+Perhaps writing such program would have been slower in the beginning, but at least there would have likely been steady progress with the work, producing frequent small feelings of accomplishment, important for keeping mood and motivation high.
 And perhaps such approach would have been in the end faster in the medium term, with less technical barriers and better understanding.